Regaining brand reputation & customer trust

 We also helped Addiko coach employees to “acknowledge and tackle” the challenges they faced.
 This approach to straightforward banking, which stands for a proactive, optimistic and down-to-earth way of doing business, has become the bank’s mantra.

 Addiko’s CEO said, “Strategy is about making choices.
 It’s about deliberately choosing to be different and we decided to be straightforward.
 But the Addiko brand does not only represent a name change.
 It is our new business strategy, our unique positioning, our desire to introduce and implement new, higher business standards, and a new corporate culture.
 But first and foremost, it is our commitment to improving and changing the way we feel banking should be done.
-The Addiko brand and this transformation is starting point for building a better bank.
+The Addiko brand and this transformation is the starting point for building a better bank.
 A straightforward bank.”

 brand awareness in the market 3 months after launch